Go back to normal view

 From 1865 to 1911 Stanwick was ruled by Eleanor, dowager duchess Northumberland and it was she who had the church restored by Anthony Salvin in 1868.
 Like many Victorian restorations, Salvin's at Stanwick rather overdid it and many old features were lost as a result but the C19 font, still has a C17 cover (much restored) and several memorials and hatchments were retained.
 Since 1990 St John's has been in the care of the Churches Conservation Trust though the church yard still belongs to the parish.

 If you visit St John's at Stanwick you will find it a peaceful and evocative place.
+Many people have experienced feelings there which in Celtic Christianity make it a 'thin place' - one where the divide between the earthly and the spiritual is very narrow.
 People have worshipped here for over two thousand years.
 Please help to keep up that tradition.

 More information on the building is available in the church and a churchyard plan and grave list are also available there for reference.
 (See our page on Parish Registers and Genealogical Research).